May 4, 2021

 This led to the discovery of five high severity bugs that have remained undisclosed for 12 years.
 These multiple high severity vulnerabilities in Dell software could allow attackers to escalate privileges from a non-administrator user to kernel mode privileges.
 Over the years, Dell has released BIOS update utilities which contain the vulnerable driver for hundreds of millions of computers (including desktops, laptops, notebooks, and tablets) worldwide.

-Dell has assigned one CVE to cover all the flaws in the firmware update driver, but this single CVE can be broken down to the following five separate flaws:
+Dell has assigned one CVE to cover all the flaws in the firmware update driver, but this single CVE can be broken down into the following five separate flaws:

 CVE-2021-21551: Local Elevation Of Privileges #1 – Memory corruption